Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 ## Mid-tier with a little more depth

-Type 1 - More on the Reformer
+Enneagram Type 1 Relationship Overview

-Reformers are often perfectionists and can be critical of themselves and others.
+Type 1 reformers are often perfectionists and can be critical of themselves and others.
 In relationships, they may have high expectations and struggle to accept their partner's flaws.
 They may also struggle with expressing their emotions and may come across as distant or cold.

-Type 2 - More on the Helper
+Enneagram Type 2 Relationship Overview

-Helpers are often focused on the needs of others and may struggle with setting boundaries.
+Type 2 helpers are often focused on the needs of others and may struggle with setting boundaries.
 In relationships, they may be prone to putting their partner's needs before their own, leading to feelings of resentment or burnout.

-Type 3 - More on the Achiever
+Enneagram Type 3 Relationship Overview

-Achievers are often focused on success and may prioritize work or career over relationships.
+Type 3 achievers are often focused on success and may prioritize work or career over relationships.
 In relationships, they may struggle with vulnerability and may avoid emotional intimacy.

-Type 4 - More on the Individualist
+Enneagram Type 4 Relationship Overview

-Individualists are often sensitive and may struggle with feeling misunderstood.
+Type 4 individualists are often sensitive and may struggle with feeling misunderstood.
 In relationships, they may be prone to dramatic emotional outbursts and may struggle with trusting their partner.

-Type 5 - More on the Investigator
+Enneagram Type 5 Relationship Overview

-Investigators are often analytical and may struggle with emotional intimacy.
+Type 5 investigators are often analytical and may struggle with emotional intimacy.
 In relationships, they may come across as distant or aloof and may struggle with expressing their emotions.

-Type 6 - More on the Loyalist
+Enneagram Type 6 Relationship Overview

-Loyalists are often anxious and may struggle with trust.
+Type 6 loyalists are often anxious and may struggle with trust.
 In relationships, they may seek constant reassurance and may be prone to jealousy or possessiveness.

-Type 7 - More on the Enthusiast
+Enneagram Type 7 Relationship Overview

-Enthusiasts are often spontaneous and may struggle with commitment.
+Type 7 enthusiasts are often spontaneous and may struggle with commitment.
 In relationships, they may struggle with emotional intimacy and may prioritize excitement over stability.

-Type 8 - More on the Challenger
+Enneagram Type 8 Relationship Overview

-Challengers are often powerful and may struggle with vulnerability.
+Type 8 challengers are often powerful and may struggle with vulnerability.
 In relationships, they may come across as domineering or controlling and may struggle with empathy.

-Type 9 - More on the Peacemaker
+Enneagram Type 9 Relationship Overview

-Peacemakers are often conflict-avoidant and may struggle with asserting their needs.
+Type 9 peacemakers are often conflict-avoidant and may struggle with asserting their needs.
 In relationships, they may struggle with setting boundaries and may prioritize harmony over authenticity.

 ## Enneagram relationships on a deeper level

-### Type 1 - The Reformer
+### Enneagram Type 1 in Relationships

 Enneagram type 1 individuals are often known as "The Perfectionist" or "The Reformer."
 In a relationship, they bring a strong sense of responsibility and integrity, and they strive to do things in the "right" way.
 They are typically driven by a sense of purpose and have high standards for themselves and others.